Welcome to today's edition of the Rush 24-7 podcast.

 I mean, these people are not known for their honesty and their veracity.

-And then they featured stories all throughout the drive-by media in the 90s about how, you know, these lies actually they're good sometimes.
+And then they featured stories all throughout the Drive-By media in the 90s about how, you know, these lies, actually, they're good sometimes.

 They save people's hurt feelings.

-I mean, everybody knew what was going on, so all of a sudden now we're supposed to take their word as gospel.
+So all of a sudden, now we're supposed to take their word as gospel.

-Anyway, solution to problem, send Sandy Burglar to the ABC broadcast center under cover of darkness and steal the broadcast version of this miniseries.
+Anyway, solution to problem, send Sandy Burglar to the ABC Broadcast Center under cover of darkness and steal the broadcast version of this mini-series.

 I don't know what format they play it on.

-I mean it's if you've done it once, you can do it again.
+If you've done it once, you can do it again.

-So if they don't have it, they can't run it.
+They'd realize if they don't have it, they can't run it.

-Well, that's my solution.
+That's my solution.

-ABC is refusing to provide a copy of the Mini series to President Clinton, his former National Security Advisor Sandy Berger, or his former Secretary of State, Madeline Albright, but has given Rush Limbaugh a copy of the tape.
+His former National Security Advisor Sandy Berger, his former Secretary of State, Madeline Albright, but has given Rush Limbaugh a copy of the tag.

 Bill Clinton was not allowed to watch this, but Rush Limbaugh says Clinton's working behind the scenes to get the film re-edited that Limbaugh saw.